Free Work Offer Letter Format and Editable Templates

 Standard Offer Letter Format

-We, at (the company name), are glad to offer you the role of (designation).
+We, at Xenia Pvt.
+Ltd, are glad to offer you the role of Sr. Software Developer.

-We hope to receive your services from (starting date).
-You would be joining our organization after necessary background checks and testing.
+We hope to receive your services from October 7, 2025.
+You would be joining our organization after the necessary background checks and testing.
 As a software developer, you will be responsible for (mention roles and responsibilities in brief).
 Hence, you will be reporting to (manager’s name).
 Your role is a WFH role; we require you to be available during (mention shift timings and working days).

 We offer you the starting salary of (mention the amount and payment duration) through (mention the mode of payment).
 Your first pay period will be on (mention the date).
 The (company name) also offers additional benefits such as (mention benefits like PF, ESI, gratuity, and other complementary benefits that your organization offers).
 Please confirm your acceptance of this offer by (offer expiration date).